Pointing the way to cleaner, more maintainable stylesheets.

 Why does semantic markup matter?

-I'll direct you to a page on my website and point out that there's three menus on this page.
+page on my website and point out that there's three menus on this page.
 There's a top menu for general navigation, a context menu on the left side, and a footer menu.
 Each of them looks completely different and yet the same code was used to generate the html for each one.
 The only difference is how they are styled.
 Certainly doable without Compass, but because our abstractions live in the stylesheets, it was no harder than styling custom generated html for each with the corresponding utility class names in the html markup.

 We've only scratched the surface.